szaumoor/ZSTweaks/ZSTweaks/README.md

 This reduces the number of dice thrown of DAGG11 and DAGG12 to 1 so they are not the only good choice for daggers to maximize damage.
 And for consistency.
 Generally speaking I dislike a lot this sort of unbalanced design.
 DAGG11 specifically, already comformed to this rule in BGEE.

+**Component 1531:** Make all divination spells and a few spells ignore magic resistance, where it makes sense

+This component makes divination spells that are affected by Magic Resistance (which seems odd) lose that restriction, and also cannot be dispelled by Dispel Magic, unless noted.
+Affected spells include: Detect Evil, Know Alignment.

+Additionally, a few spells also bypass magic resistance, because it makes sense in my judgment.
+My rationale:
+- Stinking Cloud: It's a fart cloud that smells so awful, it can make you lose consciousness.
+Puh-lease.
+- Entangle, Grease & Web (and other web spells used by creatures): It's physical webs, grease, and animated vegetation, so I think it makes sense.
+- Summon Cow: Because it's a cow falling on you, duh.
+- Glitterdust: It's just a ton of conjured sparkly dust that blinds and makes enemies visible.
+Can be dispelled.
+- Magical Stone: because you're just hurling a stone magically
+- Call Lightning: because the druid is beckoning the skies to shoot lightning onto your foes, which means it's not exactly the same as Lightning Bolt, which is generated directly from the wizard.
+- Summon Insects/Insect Plague/Creeping Doom: well, because it's insects doing damage, that's it.
+Can be dispelled though.
+- Nature's Beauty: You're blinding or killing others by the shock, which is something that is the result of plain perception, so I don't think it makes much sense to be affected by magic resistance.
+- Storm of Vengeance: Because it's a spell that causes the skies and the earth to go crazy.
+It might make it more useful in some instances, and not just as a way to kill <=8 HD or to interrupt spellcasters.

+Overall this should make all these spells more usable throughout the trilogy of games, especially against enemies such as drow, who have a very high chance of resisting magic.

+Please bear in mind that this component should be installed after tweaks that affect these spells, especially if they add new effects to them; otherwise, this tweak will only work partially, and inconsistent results could ensue.

 </details>

 ---